Login Sign in

 • Flea treatment

-• Surgery to remove the anal glands (for repeated impaction or infection that does not respond to medical therapy, or in cases of cancer)
+• Surgical removal of the anal glands (for repeated impaction or infection that does not respond to medical therapy, or in cases of cancer)

-There are some home remedies that may help cats with anal gland problems.
+There are some home remedies for cat swollen anus that may help cats with anal gland problems.
 But pet parents should never rely solely on home remedies to treat anal gland issues in cats.

 Always visit your vet first for a proper diagnosis.
 If you plan to use any home remedies in addition to your vet-recommended treatment plan, be sure to get your vet’s approval first.